Nicknamed "Smoky Joe" and "The Big C", Cyrille Regis was a legendary black footballer.

-Since retiring, Regis became reserve team coach at West Bromwich from 1997 to 2000, and has since become a football agent.
-He continues to be an inspiring figure and is a positive role model to young black players, sharing his experience of racism in football and the associated challenges with them.
+Since retiring, Regis became reserve team coach at West Bromwich from 1997 to 2000, and went on to become a football agent.
+He continued to be an inspiring figure and a positive role model to young black players, sharing his experience of racism in football and the associated challenges with them.

 He recounts managing to remain determined to succeed despite the racism during his early days of playing football,

 The racism was quite abhorrent but I turned a negative into a positive.
 I chased harder and played harder, I wanted to score goals and win points.

 Back then, you'd have thousands of people screaming "nigger, nigger lick my boots" at you.
 And the authorities just said "disgraceful" and did nothing.
 Nothing happened for years, until the late 1980s with the Kick Racism campaigns.

 When selected to play for England, he received a bullet through the post with the threat, "You'll get one of these through your knees if you step on our Wembley turf."

 How could I fight back?
 Through my talent, says Regis.